 - Malka and Avraham’s other daughter, Leah, married Rabbi Aryeh Leib Wertheim of Bendery (c.
 1772–1854), co-founder of the Savran-Bendery rabbinical dynasty.
 Their daughter, Sima Wertheim, married Rabbi Eliyahu Pinchas Polonsky, Av Beit Din of Ekaterinopol (c.
 1803–1855), and a great-grandson of Rabbi Pinchas Shapira of Koretz.

-The ancestral links and notable descendants of Grand Rabbi Menachem Nachum Twersky of Chernobyl are summarized in Figure 2.
+The ancestral links and notable descendants of Grand Rabbi Menachem Nachum Twersky of Chernobyl are summarized in Figure 2 in the full article.

 Identifying Pedigreed Descendants of the Twersky Chassidic Dynasty

 Genetic tests, including Y-DNA tests, are not a substitute for traditional genealogical research, and a substantial knowledge of the genealogical background is required before Y-DNA tests can make a significant contribution.
 This is particularly true since Jewish surnames, most of which were adopted in the early 1800s, do not necessarily imply relatedness, and are notoriously unreliable for genealogical surname studies.

 The Twersky Chassidic dynasty extends over nearly three centuries, and identifying living paternal descendants, descending solely from father to son, who are willing and able to take a Y-DNA test, presents unique genealogical challenges.
 Extensive genealogical research of the Twersky family conducted by Yitzchak Meyer Twersky, culminating in the publication of Grand Rabbis of the Chernobyl Dynasty, laid the necessary groundwork for identification of living descendants for this Y-DNA study.